 Multicultural Affairs and LGBTQ @ Columbia

-The Office of Multicultural Affairs (OMA) aims to promote an inclusive university climate by acting as an educational resource that prepares students to succeed in a heterogeneous and ever-changing society.
+Multicultural Affairs (MA) aims to promote an inclusive university climate by acting as an educational resource that prepares students to succeed in a heterogeneous and ever-changing society.
 The Office provides a supportive environment for intercultural communication, constructive interaction and mutual understanding.
-OMA aims to strengthen and enhance the richly diverse fabric of the Columbia community by providing and supporting programs and services related to diversity issues.
+MA aims to strengthen and enhance the richly diverse fabric of the Columbia community by providing and supporting programs and services related to diversity issues.
 Learn about LGBTQ @ Columbia, which provides advising, advocacy and resources for LGBTQ students, and curates the Trans @ Columbia page dedicated to providing up-to-date policies, services, and resources for Columbia’s transgender community.